I usually go to Digbeth for two reasons nowadays: to check out new graffiti and visit The Clean Kilo. Two good reasons, I agree.

 I usually don’t do brunches, but don’t get me wrong.
-I do love a nice healthy and creative food.
-I just forget brunches are a thing, and to go for lunches or diners instead.
+I do love nice healthy and creative food.
+I just forget brunches are a thing, and to go for lunch or dinner instead.
 I know.
 Boring.

 The environment is chilled out in Digbeth style.
 You will understand if you are from Birmingham.
 The menu is filled with healthy and creative food indeed.

-There were so many options that I would go for, like any of the gorgeous posh toasts, but we both gone for the poached eggs.
+There were so many options that I would go for, like any of the gorgeous posh toasts, but we both went for the poached eggs.

 I loved the combination of the spiced beet with labneh yogurt.
 Brunch approved!
 And yes, I would ask for more!
 I still can’t believe why took me so long to visit Kanteen, to be honest.